 In March 2010, the federal Patient Protection and Affordable Care Act and related amendments in the Health Care and Education Reconciliation Act were signed into law.
 These health care reform laws contain provisions that have and will continue to change the health insurance industry in substantial ways.
-Among several other provisions, they include a mandate requiring individuals to be insured or face tax penalties; a mandate that certain employers offer their employees group health insurance coverage or face tax penalties; a requirement that persons 26 years of age and younger be able to stay on a parent's health insurance plan; prohibitions against insurance companies using pre-existing health conditions as a reason to deny an application for health insurance; establishment of state and/or federal health insurance exchanges to facilitate access to, and the purchase of, health insurance; subsidies and cost-sharing credits to make health insurance more affordable for those below certain income levels; and medical loss ratio requirements that require each health insurance carrier to spend a certain percentage of their premium revenue on reimbursement for clinical services and activities that improve health care quality and, if they do not, to provide rebates to policyholders.
+Among several other provisions, they include a mandate requiring individuals to be insured or face tax penalties; a mandate that certain employers offer their employees group health insurance coverage or face tax penalties; a requirement that persons 26 years of age and younger be able to stay on a parent's health insurance plan; prohibitions against insurance companies using pre-existing health conditions as a reason to deny an application for health insurance; establishment of state and/or federal health insurance exchanges to facilitate access to, and the purchase of, health insurance; subsidies and cost-sharing credits to make health insurance more affordable for those below certain income levels; minimum requirements for benefits offered under health insurance plans; and medical loss ratio requirements that require each health insurance carrier to spend a certain percentage of their premium revenue on reimbursement for clinical services and activities that improve health care quality and, if they do not, to provide rebates to policyholders.
 While many aspects of health care reform do not become effective until 2014, health insurance carriers have been required to maintain medical loss ratios of eighty percent in their individual and family health insurance business since the beginning of 2011.
 The implementation of the medical loss ratio requirements by insurance carriers has resulted in a reduction in the commission rates that we are paid as a result of our selling individual and family health insurance plans.
 These commission rate changes began to impact our individual and family health insurance plan commission-based revenue in 2011.
+Beginning in 2014, health insurance carriers offering coverage in the individual or small group health insurance market must ensure that such coverage includes certain minimum health benefits.
+Individuals are required to hold plans providing minimum essential coverage to meet the mandate for health insurance and avoid a tax penalty.
+While these minimum benefits have yet to be fully defined by regulation, the Patient Protection and Affordable Care Act lists certain benefits and services as a minimum threshold for coverage, and the Department of Health and Human Services is to define the essential health benefit package so that the scope of benefits is equivalent to that of a typical employer provided health insurance plan.
+Many of the individual and small group health insurance plans we have sold may not cover all of the minimum essential benefits.
+Although the impact of the various other provisions of the health care reform laws remains unclear, we continue to prepare for these changes that are expected to become effective in 2014.